uviclibraries/wordpress/pre-workshop.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h1j8WEGGzL0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Create a Wordpress or OpenEd account
+- Use [this tool](https://uviclibraries.github.io/wordpress/wizard/) to help you determine the best account for your project.
 - Please create a Wordpress or OpenEd account **before** attending the workshop, as it can take some time to complete.

 Click the NEXT STEP button below to proceed to activity 1A or 1B.